Updated: January 7th, 2025

 Though data loss, and discontinuation of work due to IT failure, are costly, disaster recovery plans are still largely missing from many business operations.
-Those that have them often are not frequently tested and need more complete protection.
+Even those with plans often fail to follow disaster recovery testing best practices, with infrequent testing leaving critical gaps in protection.

-For New York businesses the need for a disaster recovery plan goes beyond financial foresight, as the amended Cybersecurity Regulation 23 NYCRR Part 500, requires businesses to have one.
-It also requires that the plan is tested at least once a year.
+For New York businesses the need for a disaster recovery plan, and testing, goes beyond financial foresight, as the amended Cybersecurity Regulation 23 NYCRR Part 500, requires businesses to have one.
+It also requires that the disaster recovery plan is tested at least once a year.
+In the following sections, we’ll explore key disaster recovery testing methods, scenarios, and best practices to help ensure your plan is both effective and compliant.

 Disaster recovery testing involves simulating data loss and role-playing disasters to verify the effectiveness of your recovery plan.
 This includes testing your employees and ensuring your company can restore data and applications essential to operations.